martha-thomae/GuatC1/15_Rodrigo-de-Ceballos_Mass/comments.md

 ## Kyrie (Full Movement)

-1. No editorial corrections.
+1. No editorial corrections (just as in experiment).

 2. No orange labels in the first place.

-3. I haven't revised it against anything.
+3. Perfect match with CPDL (as I saw in the experiment).